squidrice21/sketch-processing-papers/README.md

 # Sketch Processing Papers

 A reading list of papers related to sketch processing and applications.
-This is supplementary to the [SGP 2024](https://sgp2024.github.io/) course "Fundamentals and Applications of Sketch Processing".
+This is supplementary to the [SGP 2024](https://sgp2024.github.io/) course "Fundamentals and Applications of Sketch Processing" made by [Mikhail Bessmeltsev](https://www-labs.iro.umontreal.ca/~bmpix/) and [Chenxi Liu](https://chenxil21.github.io/).

 ## Content
 - [1.
 2D Spline Construction](#1-2d-spline-construction)